-We have settled all but two outstanding cases and our insurers have funded these settlements in excess of our self-insured retention amount.
+We have settled all except two outstanding cases, and our insurers to date have funded these settlements in excess of our self-insured retention amount.
 The remaining cases involve Texas Brine and the State of Louisiana.
-Discovery remains ongoing and we cannot reasonably estimate a range of liability pertaining to these open cases at this time.
+Discovery remains ongoing, and we cannot reasonably estimate a range of liability pertaining to these open cases at this time

-• N EW YORK WATER DISTRICT CASES (DISCONTINUED OPERATIONS) - During the operation of our former Chemicals Division, which was divested to Occidental in 2005, Vulcan manufactured a chlorinated solvent known as 1,1,1-trichloroethane.
-We are a defendant in eleven cases allegedly involving 1,1,1-trichloroethane.
+■ NEW YORK WATER DISTRICT CASES (DISCONTINUED OPERATIONS) - During the operation of our former Chemicals Division, which was divested to Occidental in 2005, Vulcan manufactured a chlorinated solvent known as 1,1,1-trichloroethane.
+We are a defendant in 27 cases allegedly involving 1,1,1-trichloroethane.
 All of the cases are filed in the United States District Court for the Eastern District of New York.
-According to the various complaints, the plaintiffs are public drinking water providers who serve customers in Nassau County and Suffolk County, New York.
+According to the various complaints, the plaintiffs are public drinking water providers who serve customers in seven New York counties (Nassau, Orange, Putnam, Sullivan, Ulster, Washington and Westchester).
 It is alleged that our 1,1,1-trichloroethane was stabilized with 1,4-dioxane and that various water wells of the plaintiffs are contaminated with 1,4-dioxane.
-The cases, against us and other defendants, have been filed by the following plaintiffs: Albertson Water District, Carle Place Water District, Garden City Park Water District, Jericho Water District, Manhasset-Lakeview Water District, Oyster Bay Water District, Port Washington Water District, Roslyn Water District, Suffolk County Water Authority, Water Authority of Great Neck North, and the West Hempstead Water District (collectively, the Cases).
 The plaintiffs are seeking unspecified compensatory and punitive damages.
-We will vigorously defend the Cases.
-At this time we cannot determine the likelihood or reasonably estimate a range of loss, if any, pertaining to the Cases.
+We will vigorously defend the cases.
+At this time we cannot determine the likelihood or reasonably estimate a range of loss, if any, pertaining to the cases.

-■ H EWITT LANDFILL MATTER (SUPERFUND SITE) - In September 2015, the Los Angeles Regional Water Quality Control Board (RWQCB) issued a Cleanup and Abatement Order (CAO) directing Vulcan to assess, monitor, cleanup and abate wastes that have been discharged to soil, soil vapor, and/or groundwater at the former Hewitt Landfill in Los Angeles.
+■ HEWITT LANDFILL MATTER (SUPERFUND SITE) - In September 2015, the Los Angeles Regional Water Quality Control Board (RWQCB) issued a Cleanup and Abatement Order (CAO) directing Vulcan to assess, monitor, cleanup and abate wastes that have been discharged to soil, soil vapor, and/or groundwater at the former Hewitt Landfill in Los Angeles.
 The CAO follows a 2014 Investigative Order from the RWQCB that sought data and a technical evaluation regarding the Hewitt Landfill, and a subsequent amendment to the Investigative Order requiring us to provide groundwater monitoring results to the RWQCB and to create and implement a work plan for further investigation of the Hewitt Landfill.
-In April 2016, we submitted an interim remedial action plan (IRAP) to the RWQCB, proposing an on-site pilot test of a pump and treat system for groundwater; testing and implementation of a leachate recovery system; and storm water capture and conveyance improvements.
+In April 2016, we submitted an interim remedial action plan (IRAP) to the RWQCB, proposing an on-site pilot test of a pump and treat system; testing and implementation of a leachate recovery system; and storm water capture and conveyance improvements.

 Operation of the on-site pilot-scale treatment system began in January 2017 and was completed in April 2017.
 With completion of the pilot testing and other investigative work, we submitted an amendment to the IRAP (AIRAP) to RWQCB in August 2017 proposing the use of a pump, treat and reinjection system.
 In December 2017, we submitted an addendum to the AIRAP, incorporating new data acquired since the prior submission.
 In February 2018, the AIRAP was approved by RWQCB.
-As a result of this approval, we have begun to implement the on-site source control activities described in the AIRAP, including procurement of vendors to perform the work and additional bench scale testing of the treatment system, which indicated that additional pre and post treatment of the water would be required.
-Based on the proposals from contractors for construction, operation and maintenance of the facility, we accrued an additional \$10,392,000 of other operating expense during the fourth quarter of 2018, bringing the year-to-date and life-to-date total accruals for the on-site system to \$19,032,000 and \$34,271,000, respectively.
+As a result of this approval, we have begun to implement the on-site source control of activities described in the AIRAP.
+During the fourth quarter of 2019, we accrued a total of \$3,033,000 for the on-site remedy, bringing the life-to-date expense incurred to \$37,304,000.